Skip to content

 All apartment applications on file for residents will be canceled when notice is received by the Main Office.

-Right of entry to the apartment ends when keys are turned in to University Student Apartments; however residents are still liable for the payment of rent for the full thirty (30) day period.
+Right of entry to the apartment ends when keys are turned in to Sunnyside Apartments; however, residents are still liable for the payment of rent for the full thirty (30) day period.

 uparrow